jbakse/hackjack/instructions.md

 # Overview

-Hackjack is a two player hacking-themed card game played with a standard 52-card poker deck.
+Hackjack is a two-player hacking-themed card game played with a standard 52-card poker deck.

 1. Divide the deck.
 2. Set up your `servers` and `attack decks`.